-Unfortunately, Rockets fans, like any other fan base, also have those moments that they don’t ever want to bring up.
+Unfortunately, Rockets fans, like any other fan base, also have those moments that they don't ever want to bring up.
 They will surely go silent if ever you bring these topics to the table.
 But if you have every intention to shut them up, then by all means, remind them of these bitter moments.
-Here are some of the most heartbreaking moments in Houston Rockets history.
+Upon researching and reviewing Rockets news we've come up with some of the most heartbreaking moments in the franchise's history.

 Ralph Sampson's Knee Issues after 1986 Finals Stint

 The 1985-86 Rockets featured a young towering duo of Hakeem Olajuwon and Ralph Sampson.
 Olajuwon and Sampson had been their two no. 1 overall picks in successive drafts and the two stars immediately made an impact for the Rockets.
 After a brief rebuild, Houston, which made the Finals in 1981, were back in contention with their “Twin Towers” playing just their second season together.